vert-x/mod-redis/README.md

 return it in a easy to understand JSON format.
 The format is as follows: A JSON object for each section filled with properties that belong to that section.
 If for some reason there is no section the properties will be visible at the top level object.

+## Binary

+TODO: either using putBinary or other alternative...